Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/publications.md

 Publication
 ======
-Waiting for more remarkable research experience to build a solid foundation for publication.
+Wait for more remarkable research experience to build a solid foundation for publication.